 Your roof should be rugged.
 Preferably, it’d be impenetrable.
 Unfortunately, roofs aren’t perfectly impervious to damage.
 Even the most expensive roofing materials are prone to damage over time.
 So, what causes roof damage?
 And how can you avoid it?
 Well, today, we have the answers.
+As Massachusetts’ source for roofing repairs and replacements, we know what can wreak havoc on a roof.
 Here are some of the sources of roofing damage, and what you can do to keep your home protected in light of these hazards:

 Hail can also damage wood shake roofs and metal roofing.
 Hail can crack and loosen wood shakes, leaving the subsurface completely exposed.
 Hail can also dent metal roofing; fortunately, metal roofing will still work the same as it did before the storm, it’ll just be pocked with dents and dings.

 In extreme cases, hail may damage slate roofs, especially older slate tile roofs.
 These roofs may crack or chip in extreme hailstorms.

 High winds can damage any roofing material.
 In certain cases, it can remove tiles, shakes, or shingles completely.
 Keep a keen eye on your roof after a storm with high winds.
 You may notice that you have asphalt shingles with edges that are curled, or you may have shingles that are missing altogether.
 Wood shakes are also quite prone to wind damage, since they’re lighter than other roofing materials.
 High winds rarely damage slate tile roofs (again, due to their weight), or metal roofs (since they’re well secured with several screws).
 However, damage can still occur to these roofs in the most extreme cases.